 Have you heard of Blue Monday?
 According to some clever algorithm, in 2022 the most depressing day of the year falls on the 17th of January.
 That’s this Monday!
 Christmas is well and truly over, your December credit card statement arrives, the weather is bad, summer days are still months away…

 Except that if finding a new job is high on your new year’s resolutions list, Blue Monday doesn’t have to be so bleak!
 January is the month when new job prospects across most industries are at their highest, making it the ideal time to get your CV out there.
 So why not rename it ‘New Job Monday”, the day when you take advantage of the work opportunities that the new year brings…

 If a new job also happens to be on your resolutions list, make sure you stay ahead of the competition and set to look for a new automotive role well prepared.
-After all, recent survey shows that a staggering two in three UK workers are planning to find a new job in 2018 with just 12% saying they enjoy their current work!
+After all, recent survey shows that a staggering three in four UK workers are planning to find a new job in 2022!

 Although the number of job seekers is likely to be at its highest this month, the good news is that at the same time even more vacancies will be created.
 The employment of automotive professionals, including vehicle technicians and MOT testers is set to grow as more and more skilled workers are needed to secure the automotive sector growth in the UK.

 Jobs outlook is optimistic, but before you start applying for new motor trade vacancies, there are some things that should be high on your to-do list, so the job-search runs as smoothly and effectively as possible:

 Make sure all information is up to date and all your experience, skills and training are reflected in your CV.
 It makes sense to have one CV that you use as a template and adjust it accordingly depending on a job you are applying for.